pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 ## ERIKA

-Bike to Erika’s gym, avoid optionals inside by hugging the left wall and cut the top left tree.
+Bike to [Erika's Gym](https://gunnermaniac.com/pokeworld?map=1#162/136) and follow [this path](https://i.imgur.com/fWP9bAh.png) inside the gym to avoid optionals by hugging the left wall and cutting the top left tree.

 Beauty:
 - Exeggcute: IB